Stephen-Hilton/familyhilton.com/README.md

 The typical use-case for Markdown is to keep longer user-generated content stored in a sub-directory, such as blog posts or people's bios.
 A common practice will be to generate one yaml file that displays many subpages, all generated and stored in a subfolder.

 For example, you might have a subfolder called `/blogs/` in which you write and store many blog files as markdown.
 You then create a `/blogs.yaml` page that includes a section `type: pagelist.tiles` which points to your `/blogs/*` subfolder.
-When sitegen.py is executed, it will turn all .yaml and .md files into html, generate a section in the newly created `/blogs.html` that iterates and display a listing of all pages in the subfolder `/blogs/*.html`.
+When build_site.sh is executed, it will turn all .yaml and .md files into html, generate a section in the newly created `/blogs.html` that iterates and display a listing of all pages in the subfolder `/blogs/*.html`.

 Another example, the `/people.yaml` config contains a section for `type: pagelist.cards` that points at your subfolder `/people/*.md`.
-When sitegen.py is executed, it generates the `/people.html` page, which lists all people and links their personal pages stored in `/people/*.html`.
+When build_site.sh is executed, it generates the `/people.html` page, which lists all people and links their personal pages stored in `/people/*.html`.

 Both of the above examples can be found in this repo.

 ### [image].png (and other image types)
 All images are expected to exist in the /src/images/* folder, so any configuration that specifies an image file, assume that image is stored in the /src/images/* folder.
 For example, `image: "logo.png"` would actually be located at `image: "/src/images/logo.png"`.
 These can be any web-safe image type (including video), and are here to be referenced by various pages.

-### python (sitegen.py and webserver_start.py)
-This is the main python engine that, when executed via `python3 ./src/sitegen.py` will build all html pages as specified above.

-Additionally, test your changes locally by executing via terminal: `python3 ./src/webserver_start.py` which will start a local webserver and open your page.

 ## Config Files You'll Probably NOT Care About:
 Unless of course you're a webdev, in which case, please contribute!

+### python (sitegen.py)
+This is the main python engine that, when executed via `python3 ./src/sitegen.py` will build all html pages as specified above.
+This is typically called with the wrapper script, `. ./src/build_site.sh` which also builds the python virtual machine, installs all dependencies, and optionally (-w) starts a local webserver.

 ### [sectiontype].jinja
 When adding sections to your page.yaml file, each section must map to a .jinja file found in `/src/templates/sections/`.